 I’ve recently revamped the Taiwan itinerary you’re about to read—and for very good reason.
 I recently spent nearly two years living in Taiwan, which gave me extremely deep insight into the country, its destinations, its culture, its cuisine and beyond.

 To be sure, whether you’ve navigated here because you’re overwhelmed about exploring the wild East Coast of Taiwan or if you’re hoping for an itinerary that’s basically plug-and-play, I’ve got something for everyone.
 (I’m also in the process of building an entire website devoted to Taiwan, if that’s more your speed.)

 I hope you’ll continue reading, irrespective of what initially brought you here, be that a simple question like “how many days in Taiwan is enough?” or something more complicated.
 Come for the Taiwan east coast itinerary, stay for the rest of the underrated country!

 When to Visit Taiwan

 Just as it’s always breakfast somewhere in the world, it’s always raining somewhere in Taiwan.
 As a result, you should make sure to pack an umbrella and/or raincoat for at least part of your Taiwan 10 days itinerary, or even if you spend a shorter amount of time in the country.
 Theoretically, October and November should be the driest months of the year, but my own October visit to Taiwan saw the Taipei area drenched in almost nonstop rain.
 On the other hand, the “wet” months of June-August have been rather dry in my experience.
-And overall, during the year I’ve now spent living in Taiwan, I’ve found the country surprisingly dry.
+And overall, during the years I spent living in Taiwan, I found the country surprisingly dry.
 Go figure!